tomasitobambito/WingSparTesting/README.md

 # Wing Spar Testing
-This repository contains the python code used by group E02E to test their beam design for the course AE1222-I Design and Construction.
+This repository contains the python code used by group E02E to test their beam design and display the data collected from this test.
+It was created for use in the course AE1222-I Design and Construction.